stevenaeola/gitpitch/prog/assessment_p5/PITCHME.md

 ## Development of original

-- Original code included in initial commit
+- Original code to be submitted as well as final version
 - Work done in refactoring code to class
 - Work done in useful parameterisation
 - Work done in extending scope